Tommy Hayes (rugby union, born 1973): Provincial and professional career

+Tommy Hayes holds the club record for most individual points scored in a game for Glasgow Warriors: 32 points in a match, scored against Cardiff Blues at Hughenden on 4 November 2001.
+In addition, he is the club’s all-time highest points scorer (1,165 points) for Glasgow Warriors.

 From Glasgow, Hayes moved to Worcester Warriors in 2003, (where he was said to have "masterminded Worcester's rise out of Division 1") then moved to Bristol in 2005, but was released by them in November 2006.

 International career

 Part of a sizeable Cook Islands population in New Zealand, Hayes qualified for Cook Islands representation through his mother.
 He was capped twice by Cook Islands coming to the attention of Glasgow Rugby, now Glasgow Warriors.

 The caps Hayes had earned for Cook Islands were to cause him later consternation as Hayes was eager to represent Scotland through residency.
 Despite unable to play for Scotland, Hayes considers himself an honorary Scot after spending six seasons with Glasgow.